andreab0106/andreab0106.github.io/_pages/about.md

 ## This page
 In this profile you will find some of my research publications, Python, Stata and Eviews codes I have worked with, and future academic and personal projects.

+If you want to communicate with me, you can use my email.
+I am always attentive to this!